-At May 31, 2019, the Company has a positive cash balance and no interest-bearing debt.
+At August 31, 2019, the Company has a positive cash balance.
 The Company has no significant concentrations of credit risk arising from operations.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by reputable financial institutions with which it keeps its bank accounts and management believes the risk of loss to be remote.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-As at May 31, 2019 and 2018, the Company did not hold any short-term investments or cash equivalents.
+As at August 31, 2019 and 2018, the Company did not hold any short-term investments or cash equivalents.

-Receivables consist of goods and services tax due from the governments of Canada and Argentina.
+Receivables consist of goods and services tax due from the government of Canada.
 Management believes that the credit risk concentration with respect to receivables is limited.